SchnTgaiSpock/Gastronomicon/README.md

 ## API

-API documentation can be found on the wiki at <https://github.com/SchnTgaiSpock/Gastronomicon/wiki/Custom-Food>
+API documentation can be found on the wiki at <https://schn.pages.dev/gastronomicon/custom-food>

 ## Changelog

+### Version 1.0.5

+- Fixed 1.18 incompatibilities
+- Fixed Banana Saplings giving the wrong type of leaf in DynaTech Growth Chambers
+- Moved wiki links to <https://schn.pages.dev/gastronomicon>

 ### Version 0.1.0